What is Royalty?

-This can be defined as a minimum amount which the lessee has to pay to the lessor inevitably whether or not they have been able to make proper use of the asset.
+This can be defined as a minimum amount that the lessee has to pay to the lessor inevitably whether or not they have been able to make proper use of the asset.
 It is also known as the Minimum Rent or Rock Rent.
 Dead rent is almost fixed every single year and there can be a few different changes when it comes to the agreement made between the lessor and the lessee.
 There can be two different scenarios when it comes to the Minimum Rent.

-In case the value of Actual Royalty that is set for a year comes out less than what the minimum rent is supposed to be, then the lessor will be paid the minimum rent from the lessee.
+In case the value of Actual Royalty that is set for a year comes out less than what the minimum rent is supposed to be, then the lessor will be paid the minimum rent from the lessee

 In case the value of Actual Royalty that is set for a year comes out more than what the minimum rent is supposed to be, then the lessor will be paid the actual royalty from the lessee.

-Well, Shortworking in Royalty accounts can be defined as the particular amount by which the Dead Rent or the Minimum Rent becomes more than the Actual Royalty which is to be paid.
+Well, Short working in Royalty accounts can be defined as the particular amount by which the Dead Rent or the Minimum Rent becomes more than the Actual Royalty which is to be paid.
 It can be calculated by finding out the difference between the actual Royalty and the Minimum Rent.

 1. Who is a Lessor in Royalty Accounts?

-Ans.
 A Lessor is a person who is responsible for transferring the rights to any particular asset by accepting a payment from the lessee in Royalty Accounts.

 2. What does Royalty Mean?

-Ans.
-The Royalty meaning in accounting is the amount that the lessor is paid by the lessee for providing the right to any resources such as franchises, copyrights, and much more.
+Royalty meaning in accounting is the amount that the lessor is paid by the lessee for providing the right to any resources such as franchises, copyrights, and much more.

 3. What is Shortworking?

-Ans.
 It is the difference between the minimum rent and the actual royalty to be paid.
 More information can be found in the Royalty meaning in Accounts notes.